Mawulisa

 Who Should Apply

-Supporting emerging and mid-career LBTQ+ womxn activists in Francophone West Africa
+Created for emerging LBTQ+ womxn activists shaping change across Francophone West Africa

-You identify as LBTQ+ womxn (including lesbian, bisexual, trans, queer, non-binary, and gender expansive individuals)
+You identify as an LBTQ+ womxn, including lesbian, bisexual, trans and queer.

 You are an emerging or mid-career activist engaged in grassroots organizing or community work